DeSales University: Buildings

 Dooling Hall is named in honor of J. Stuart Dooling, the first president of Allentown College of St. Francis de Sales.
 Dooling Hall is the main academic building and is home to the majority of liberal arts classrooms.

 The Gambet Center for Business and Health Care Education includes simulation laboratories, globally integrated classrooms and administrative operations for undergraduate and graduate health care and business degree programs.
 This building is named for Daniel G. Gambet, a former president of DeSales University.

 The Hurd Science Center is a 36,000 ft2 facility located on Station Avenue (on the Brisson Campus side).
 The center is named in honor of Mrs. Priscilla Payne Hurd, a generous benefactor of numerous buildings and programs throughout the Lehigh Valley.
 The building features 24-seat laboratories designed specifically for the various science disciplines offered at DeSales, a 99-seat lecture hall, conference rooms, faculty offices, and small individual laboratories for faculty and student research.

 The Labuda Center is home to the theatre, dance, and television and film departments.
 The Labuda Center has three stages, a dance studio, and a TV/Film studio.
-The production facilities include two dressing rooms, a scene shop, costume shop, and an electric shop.
 The Iacocca Studio has television and film equipment.
 The Main Stage Theater is the primary performance space for the theater and dance programs.
-Its auditorium seats 473 in an orchestra and balcony arrangement.
+Its auditorium seats 473.
 The Schubert Theater is a 200-seat, black-box performing space with the furthest seat no more than 25 ft from the stage.
 The first production was staged on February 26, 1982.
-The Albert M. Iacocca TV/Film Studios are also on campus.

 Trexler Library, in the center of campus, was built in 1988.
 The 36,000 ft2 facility includes over 141,000 paper books and 130,000 electronic books, 265 newspaper and paper journal subscriptions, access to over 12,000 full text online journals, and over 8,000 educational streaming videos.